Centre for Real Estate and Urban Economics

 Addressing the fundamental issues in real estate and urban economics

-The Centre for Real Estate and Urban Economics (CRE) has as its general objective the support of research and education in real estate and urban economics at the University of Toronto.
-Although the CRE is located within the Rotman School of Management, its activities involve scholars across the University of Toronto and, indeed, across the world.
+The Centre for Real Estate and Urban Economics (CRE) supports research and education in real estate and urban economics at the University of Toronto.
+Although the CRE is located within the Rotman School of Management, its activities involve scholars across the University of Toronto and around the world.

 CRE-affiliated research spans the fields of urban economics and real estate.
 Recent CRE research has considered: the economics of cities, the formation of business clusters, the economics of business improvement districts/areas, investment under uncertainty, real estate development, house price dynamics, housing search, real estate agency, and mortgage finance.